clemsos/writings/_quora/2019-01-01-What-is-Alibabas-strategy-to-surpass-Amazon-globally-in-the-coming-years.md

 language: en
 title: |
     What is Alibaba\'s strategy to surpass
-    Amazon globally in the coming years? - Quora
+    Amazon globally in the coming years?
 ---

 Whatever Amazon is doing, Alibaba's strategy still the same : being an